Nursing

 (see page 25 of the Nursing Student Handbook)

-Students who withdraw or are dismissed from the ADN program for academic or personal reasons may apply in writing to the Associate Dean of Nursing through the readmission form no later than October 13, 2023, for the Spring, 2024, semester and February 15, 2024, for the Fall, 2024, semester.
+Students who withdraw or are dismissed from the ADN program for academic or personal reasons may apply in writing to the Associate Dean of Nursing through the readmission form no later than February 13, 2025, for the Fall 2025 semester.

 TEAS Test & Prep